A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond: Introduction

-The motivation for the search for quantum alternatives is rooted in the nature of these procedures, which are general and flexible enough to be effective for a wide array of possible real-life probability distributions but, in so doing, typically require a large quantity of samples to achieve good approximations.
-Current algorithms for particularly complex financial instruments, therefore, typically demand high-performance computing (HPC), or using a number of computing nodes in parallel to increase the number of samples while maintaining reasonable wall-clock times.
-However, HPC only partially mitigates the significant drawback of classical Monte Carlo, which can be expressed as slow \emph{mixing time}.
-The mixing time can be thought of as a measure of how long it takes for the estimates to reach an acceptable distance from the theoretically desired quantity.
-In practical applications, apart from situations where simple distributions are in use, the procedure is known to mix slowly, requiring significant computing hours and thus time as well as energy expenditure.

-Once fully scalable fault-tolerant error corrected quantum computers are available, quantum alternatives to Monte Carlo can potentially achieve a competitive advantage over the classical counterparts.
-This is because, as we will explain in the core of this survey, such tools have the potential to significantly improve the mixing time required.
-This could offer significant benefits, for example, in pricing derivative instruments, with rewards over and beyond the immediate lowering of computational expense; fast computations allow greater potential for real-time decision making, and thus more sophisticated trading strategies.
+The motivation for the search for quantum alternatives is rooted in the nature of these procedures, which are general and flexible enough to be effective for a wide array of possible real-life probability distributions but, in so doing, typically require a large number of samples to achieve good approximations.
+Once fully scalable fault-tolerant error corrected quantum computers are available, quantum alternatives to Monte Carlo can potentially achieve an unconditional advantage over the classical counterparts.
+This is because, as we will explain in the core of this survey, such tools have the potential to significantly improve the number of samples required.
+This could offer significant benefits over and beyond the immediate lowering of computational expense; fast computations allow greater potential for real-time decision making and thus more sophisticated trading strategies.

 Although quantum technology broadly holds tremendous potential, in this work, we show that the quantum alternatives and their adaptively tuned variants present a complicated picture regarding their potential to speed up the basic procedure.
-See Table~\ref{tab:bounds-informal} for an informal overview of the mixing time bounds, which we will make more precise later.
-In this review, we shall also review the said alternatives in order to present a comprehensive picture of sampling-based uncertainty quantification and the associated potential for quantum computing enhancements thereof.
+In this review, we shall also review the mentioned alternatives in order to present a comprehensive picture of sampling-based uncertainty quantification and the associated potential for quantum computing enhancements thereof.

-We warn the casual reader that the phrase ``Quantum Monte Carlo'' can also refer to classical Monte Carlo simulations of quantum systems~\cite{gubernatis2016quantum} which, although related, are sufficiently distinct and beyond the scope of this work.

-\paragraph*{Mixing Time} Within the context of Monte Carlo, it is common for $N$ to refer to the number of samples taken, $\sigma$ to be a standard deviation of the probability distribution, and $\varepsilon$ to be the convergence error.
-The classical expression for the MC mixing time is:

-meaning that to achieve $\varepsilon$ error (speaking loosely, as formally one can consider the error using a number of specific mathematical notions of distances of probability measures), one needs to perform $N$ samples, where $N$ is proportional, i.e., some positive constant multiplying the quantity $(\sigma/\varepsilon)^2$.